Bakisha/Animations/README.md

 # Animations
-Collection of my animations for RGB cube
+Collection of my animations for RGB cube using USCL